 Phishing is a particular risk area as the techniques used are getting more and more sophisticated.
 Training your employees on how to identify phishing attempts, and what to do with unrecognised emails or attachments is an important data breach prevention technique.

-Your files not only help you run your business, they can contain sensitive client data.
+Your files not only help you run your business, but they can also contain sensitive client data.
 Protecting these files is therefore paramount.

 A backup is a copy of an important file, allowing that file to be restored should the original be lost or deleted.